IEEEBerkeley/hope-www/labs/pcb/pcb.rst

    .. image:: led-sensor.png

 #.
 Press 'a' and search for 'LMC6482'.
-If it does not exist, try the
-   'LMC6082'.
 Open the drop-down and select 'Unit A'.
    Place the unit on the schematic.
-Repeat with 'Unit B'.
+Repeat with 'Unit B' and 'Unit C' (placing only one of each unit).
 Press 'ESC' to exit insert mode.

 #.
 Flip Unit A horizontally.
 Right click Unit A of the op amp and Orient
    Component → Mirror --.